sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Introduction

 \section{Introduction}

 Many real-world classification problems are challenging because of unclear (or overlapping) class-boundaries, subjectivity issues, and disagreement between annotators.

-Multilabel learning tasks are common, e.g., document and text classification often deal with multilabel and multiclass (a subfield of multilabel classification where a single label is attributed to an example) problems~\citep{IRClassStat, textCategorization, statTextCategorization, documentClassification}, as do query classification~\citep{queryClassification, introIR}, image classification~\citep{imageClassification, faceDetection} and product classification~\citep{Amoualian2020SIGIR2E}.
-Existing optimization frameworks are typically based on variations of the cross-entropy or logistic loss. \citet{multilabelReduction} define these as \emph{multilabel reduction} techniques, with an emphasis on two: One-Versus-All (OVA) and Pick-All-Labels (PAL)~\citep{multilabelReduction}.
-OVA and PAL reformulate the multilabel problem to $C$ binary classification and $C$ multiclass classification problems, respectively, where $C$ is the number of possible classes for labels (see Section~\ref{section:background:estimate}).
-These methods assume that marginal probabilities of the suitability of a label for an example (a.k.a.\ Bayes Optimal Classifier~\citep{OVA2}) are independent of other label propensities.
-Consequently, there is a gap between the approximated quantity and the real multilabel evaluation task.
-The other shortcoming shared by OVA and PAL is the lack of a holistic approach for both label count and label prediction.
-The methods above either reformulate the problem (multilabel reduction) or deal with subfields\footnote{In most of this work, the term \emph{multilabel classification} excludes \emph{extreme}, \emph{hierarchical} or \emph{multiclass} subfields.} (extreme/hierarchical multilabel classification).
-To the best of our knowledge, there is no generic loss function to deal with multilabel classification in a modern deep learning setting in a single task.
+Multilabel learning tasks are common, e.g., document and text classification often deal with multilabel problems~\citep{IRClassStat, textCategorization, statTextCategorization, documentClassification}, as do query classification~\citep{queryClassification, introIR}, image classification~\citep{imageClassification, faceDetection} and product classification~\citep{Amoualian2020SIGIR2E}.
+Existing optimization frameworks typically split the task into known problems and sum over existing losses $\sum \mathcal{L}_{\text{MC}}$, with $\mathcal{L}_{\text{MC}}$ any multiclass classification loss – oftentimes variations of the cross-entropy or logistic loss. \citet{OVATheory} define these frameworks as \emph{multilabel reduction} techniques; \citet{multilabelReduction} put an emphasis on two: One-Versus-All (OVA)\footnote{This was already described in~\citep{OVA2} and further formalized in~\citep{OVATheory}.} and Pick-All-Labels (PAL).
+For example, if $C$ is the number of possible classes, OVA and PAL reformulate the multilabel problem to $C$ binary classification and $C$ multiclass classification problems, respectively (see Section~\ref{section:background:estimate}).
+These methods assume that, for one example, label probabilities (a.k.a.\ Bayes Optimal Classifier~\citep{OVA2}) are marginally independent of other label probabilities. \citeauthor{multilabelReduction} show mathematically and empirically that reduction methods (OVA and PAL) can optimize for precision or recall, but not for both precision and recall at once.
+More generally, a shortcoming shared by OVA and PAL is their reliance on the binary or multiclass classification setting and the lack of a pure multilabel approach – inspired by binary classification literature (see most recently \citep{multiclassOptDL2} and their F1 surrogate loss functions on 3-layer neural networks).
+We are not aware of a metric surrogate loss function that deals with multilabel classification in a modern deep learning setting in a single task.
+Figure~\ref{fig:architecture} illustrates our approach with a concrete example of classifying a movie poster into movie genres with a single loss function: \emph{sigmoidF1}.